ervandew/eclim/src/doc/content/vim/common/vcs.rst

 Vcs Editor Support
 ------------------

-Subversion, mercurial, and cvs all support using vim as the default editor for composing commit messages.
+Subversion, mercurial, git, and cvs all support using vim as the default editor for composing commit messages.
 When composing this message they all also include a list of files to be committed.
-Eclim provides a plugin allowing you to hit
-<enter> on one of the files to view a diff of the version to be committed
-against the last committed version.
+Eclim provides a plugin allowing you to hit <enter> on one of the files to view a diff of the version to be committed against the last committed version.

 .. image:: ../../images/screenshots/vcs/editor.png